Games Where You Can Play Optimally with Arena-Independent Finite Memory: Preliminaries

 Now, we say that a strategy $\strat_i \in \strats_i(\arena)$ of $\player{i}$ is \textit{optimal} from a state $\state \in \states$, aka $\state$-optimal, if it is at least as good as every other strategy $\strat'_i \in \strats_i(\arena)$ from $\state$.
 We extend this notation to subsets of states in the natural way, and we say that a strategy $\strat_i$ is \textit{uniformly-optimal} if it is $\states$-optimal.

-The goal of our paper is to characterize the preference relations that admit \textit{uniformly-optimal finite-memory (UFM) strategies} in all arenas.
-We also discuss the simpler case of \textit{uniformly-optimal memoryless (UML) strategies}, which corresponds to the subset of preference relations studied by Gimbert and Zielonka~\cite{GZ05}.
+The goal of our paper is to characterize the preference relations that admit \textit{uniformly-optimal finite-memory (UFM) strategies based on a given skeleton $\memskel$} in all arenas.
+We also discuss the simpler case of \textit{uniformly-optimal memoryless (UML) strategies}, which corresponds to the subset of preference relations studied by Gimbert and Zielonka~\cite{GZ05}, using the trivial skeleton $\memskel_{\mathsf{triv}}$.

 In that respect, the following link is important to observe.